Overview

 - Follow Steps 1 to 7 above.

-- Enter the "-machine" argument followed by the machinefile's filename in the "extra command line options", under "MPI options".
+- Enter the "-machine" argument followed by the machinefile's path and filename in the "extra command line options", under "MPI options".

 - Save and apply settings.